-23
+Figure 23: Selecting C File

 Source file reverse_deed.c is creating pointers, initializing them to an Avalon Bus address, then writing 0xDEED into those pointer addresses.
 It’s a simple method that helps us take a look at how the program writes data into an address in hardware.
+At the beginning we turn on LED[0], at the end we turn on LED[1].
+There are some comments with pointer assignments, don’t worry about those for now.

 Now right click in the Deed folder, click on Build Project.

-Step 4: Signal Tap SDRAM and Compare
+Step 2.4: Signal Tap SDRAM

 Now we will bring up signal tap, the tool that lets us observe signals on the SDRAM controller in the FPGA, triggered and captured for our analysis.
 At the top, Click on ToolsSignal Tap Logic Analyzer.